nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario for the active functionality and how the overview mechanism behaves at each step.

 It would be helpful to note that `DengueHotspotTrackerParser#parseCommand()` is called from `LogicManager#execute()`, which is in turn called from `MainWindow#executeCommand()` when the user inputs a command via the CLI.
-Many other mechanisms occur in these methods but , for the sake of brevity, we will only focus on the paths and parts of interest.
+Many other mechanisms occur in these methods, but for the sake of brevity, we will only focus on the paths and parts of interest.

 Step 1.
 The user executes the `overview a/` command to change the overview to split the data based on age group.